 - Add one word or IP address per line.
 Any form submission that contains those words or sent from that IP address will be treated as spam by Contact Form 7 and not delivered.

-I’d love to know to hear from you: Which of the three methods did you add to your form and what results did you see?
+Q for you: Which of the three methods did you add to your form and what results did you see?

 Leave a comment below and let me know.